Kong/docs.konghq.com/app/deck/guides/best-practices.md

+---
-# Best practices when using decK
+title: Best practices when using decK
+toc: false
+---

-- Always ensure that you've one decK process running at any time.
+- Always ensure that you have one decK process running at any time.
 Multiple process will step on each other and can corrupt Kong's configuration.
 - Do not mix up decK's declarative configuration with `cURL` or any other script.
-Either manage the configuration with decK or manage it with your home-grown script.
+Either manage the configuration with decK or manage it with your homegrown script.
 Mixing the two on the same data-set will get cumbersome and will be error-prone.
-- If you've a very large installation, then it is recommended to split out your configuration into smaller sub-set.
+- If you have a very large installation, then it is recommended to split out your configuration into smaller sub-set.
 You can find more info for it in the guide to practising
   [distributed configuration](distributed-configuration.md).